-As I mentioned in the last post, we’re going to be building our sample Brand Book on the Rubber Duckie Brand.
-The reasons for choosing this brand over any other are varied but include being a “duck,” not having vigilant brand guardians searching the web for every unauthorized mention, and being both iconic and well-known.
-As you follow along with the Rubber Duckie example, build your own Brand Book for your brand.
-By the time we’re done, you’ll have a complete and professional brand book that you can share within your business and with valued partners and that won’t be used as a glorified doorstop.
+As I mentioned in the last post, we will build our sample Brand Book on the Rubber Duckie Brand.
+The reasons for choosing this Brand over any other are varied.
+Still, they include being a “duck,” not having vigilant brand guardians searching the web for every unauthorized mention, and being both iconic and well-known.
+As you follow the Rubber Duckie example, build your Brand Book for your Brand.
+By the time we’re done, you’ll have a complete and professional brand book that you can share within your business and with valued partners, and that won’t be used as a glorified doorstop.

 Writing a Brand Book is a Vicious Circle